Ruth Aylett: Publications

 Aylett's book Robots: Bringing Intelligent Machines to Life?
 (2002) is a historical exploration on robots, on the history of robotics, and on research problems confronting roboticists.
 Aimed at high-school age students, it consists of a sequence of two-page illustrated spreads on each of its topics.

 She is the coauthor, with Judy Robertson, Lisa Gjedde, Rose Luckin and Paul Brna, of the self-published book Inside Stories: A Narrative Journey (2008), on the use of story-telling in education and the use of technology to assist in storytelling.

 Aylett is also the coauthor of the poetry pamphlet Handfast: Poetry Duets with Beth McDonough (Mothers Milk, 2016).
 It has a challenge-response format, in which a poem by one of the authors inspires a poem by the other author exploring the same theme.

 Aylett co-authored Inside DAMMA: the Department of Applied Meta-Magical Anthropology with Morag Burgon-Lyon, Greg Michaelson and Judy Robertson (Read Fiction, 2023).
 This satire on contemporary University life was written as part of a project on facilitating academic research cooperation.

-Equinox (Stairwell, 2023) was also co-authored with Greg Michaelson.
+Equinox, co-authored with Greg Michaelson, was published by "Stairwell Books" in 2023.
 This Science Fiction/Fantasy, written during lockdown, is about how an attempt to extract free energy from beneath Rannoch Moor breaks the multi-verse and angers the witches from Macbeth.
+Their sequel Solstice was published by "Stairwell Books" in 2025.